lacasse4/slmx4respiration/README.md

   - $ pip3 install protobuf
   - $ pip3 install python-osc

-The Python programs have been tested on Linux raspberrypi 6.1.21 (32 bits) and macOS Monterey.
+The Python programs have been tested on Linux raspberrypi 6.1.21 (32 bits) and macOS Monterey running Max 8.3.2 on Intel processor.
 Note that the python files povided by SensorLogic where modified (i.e. slmx4_health_wrapper.py, slmx4_health_debug.py).

 ## Setup:
-The target system is comprised of a Mac running MaxMSP and a Raspeberry Pi 4B connected to the SLMX4 sensor via USB.
+The target system is comprised of a Mac running Max and a Raspeberry Pi 4B connected to the SLMX4 sensor via USB.
 Note that the SLMX4 sensor must run the Health Firmware provided by SensorLogic.
 The two computers must be on the same local area network (LAN).
 Experience has shown that it is preferable to setup a separate network to host these machine (cabled or wifi).
 I have encountered unstable behaviors on a larger network where unrelated traffic was going on.

 ## Starting the system
 ### Approach 1